yasirbhutta/yasirbhutta.github.io/python/docs/control-flow/python-else-clauses-on-loops.md

+---
+layout: default
+title: Python Control Flow Statements: The else Clauses on Loops
+description: Python else with Loops: Learn for and while else Clause with Examples.
+Understand how Python's loop else executes upon successful completion.
+---

 # Python Control Flow Statements: The else Clauses on Loops

 In Python, the `else` clause can be used with loops (`for` and `while`).
 This may be surprising at first since most people associate `else` with `if` statements.
 However, in loops, the `else` clause has a unique behavior: